What is Dimethyl sulfoxide?

 Is DMSO denser than water?

-Such compounds are denser than water, and so occur later when combined with water in the center.
+Such compounds are denser than water, and so occur later when combined with water in the centre.
 Not that certain organic compounds like dimethylformamide (DMF) and dimethylsulfoxide (DMSO) are so polar that they’re miscible with water (which is also very polar), and don’t form layers.